Funk Flex Calls Out DMX’s Industry Friends For Not Helping Him Out Sooner

-DMX is currently in the hospital fighting for his life, and everyone is praying for him.
-Funk Flex has decided to weigh in on the matter, and he feels everyone the rapper’s friends have let him down.
+While DMX was in the hospital fighting for his life, Funk Flex weighed in on the matter, and he feels everyone the rapper’s friends have let him down.

 DMX has been in the ICU at the White Plains Hospital in New York since Friday (Apr.2) after suffering a heart attack due to a reported drug overdose.
 The outpouring of love and support from fans, family, friends, and Hip-Hop community members has been tremendous.
 Speaking with Page Six, Flex is a bit skeptical about all of it.